 - How does when an element is recognized affect the meaning that is to be conveyed by a particular financial statement?

 - What are the fundamental recognition criteria necessary to report an element in a financial statement?

 - Combined with measurement project on current technical agenda: December 2005

 - Task force established?
-Yes
+Yes, but no longer active

 - Deliberations began: December 2007

 - Comment period: July–September 2011